stdayyo-h/arangu/README.md

 5. A twitter bot tweets new events
 6. App notifications to user.

+### Additional features
+- Additional Features
+- Review, Comment and Like.
+- Save your favorites
+- Read more in Discover
+- Virtual Gallery Tour
+- Games and Art Selfie

 ### Prerequisites

 To run the application, you need to have the following software installed on your computer: